Adam Mickiewicz Gymnasium

-Adam Mickiewicz Gymnasium in Pruzhany was a gymnasium in Pruzhany, Belarus operating during the time of the Second Polish Republic, providing education at the level of an eight-year secondary school from 1922 to 1939 and in the form of underground education during World War II; the school was established on the initiative of the city's residents; until 1924 it had a mathematical and natural science profile, then a humanistic one; it operated alongside organizations such as the scouting organization and the school brass band.
+Adam Mickiewicz Gymnasium in Pruzhany was a gymnasium in Pruzhany, Belarus, operating during the time of the Second Polish Republic, providing education at the level of an eight-year secondary school from 1922 to 1939 and in the form of underground education during World War II.
+The school was established on the initiative of local residents.
+Until 1924, it followed a mathematical and natural science profile, then a humanistic one; it operated alongside organizations such as the scouting organization and the school brass band.

 History

 Until 1922, there was a primary school in Pruzhany, but there was no secondary school that would qualify students to take university entrance exams.
 The closest such institutions were the Romuald Traugutt Gymnasium in Brest near the Bug river and the Polish Secondary School in Kobryn.